 It is primarily due to rejection and neglect by the mother or the caregiver of the infant.
 The condition can prevail in all the social classes, but is more common in situations of poverty, poor marital relationships of the parents, and chaotic family lifestyle.

 2. Organic Failure to Thrive (OFTT)

-This condition is caused due to some underlying disease or sickness in the child which interferes with the nutrient intake of the infant/child like a Cleft lip/Palate, Cerebral Palsy or some genetic disorder that the child may have inherited from his parent.
+This condition is caused due to some underlying disease or sickness in the child, which interferes with the nutrient intake of the child, like a cleft lip or palate, cerebral palsy, or some genetic disorder that the child may have inherited from his parents.